AdaCore/ada_language_server/README.md

 require('lspconfig').ada_ls.setup{ cmd = "/path/to/als/executable" }
 ```

-Configuring the language server's settings can be achieved like this:
+Configuring the language server's settings globally can be achieved like this:

 ```lua
 require('lspconfig').ada_ls.setup{